Co Owner Business Contract: Everything You Need to Know

 Partners who opt for limitations in the contract regarding ownership interests are considered "limited partners."
 Therefore, their personal liability to the business will be appropriately limited.
 Consistent with other business entities, investors' personal liabilities are always limited to their investments.

 If you need help with a co-owner business contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.